KosPsych/Battleship/instructions.md

 * First to move is chosen randomly.

 # Features:
+* You can create new txt initialization files and put the inside PlayerFiles or EnemyFiles.
-*  You can view your hits on enemy board as well as your boaed with enemy hits
+*  You can view your hits on enemy board as well as your board with enemy hits
 *  You can view points,accuracy and your last 5 shots for both your team and the computer's.
 *  Smart Battleship Computer AI where computer :
 *  * hits nearby cells after first successful hit on a ship.